VinceW31/GassistPi3/README.md

 *******************************************************************************************************************************
-### GassistPi3 is copied from the original GassistPi by shivasiddharth, this can be found at: https://github.com/shivasiddharth/GassistPi/
+### GassistPi3 is copied from the original GassistPi by shivasiddharth, the original code can be found at: https://github.com/shivasiddharth/GassistPi/
-### The new code GassistPi3 is available here and has updated to include more functionality relating to IoT, controlling external devices and Home Automation.
-Its been developed for use with a naked Rasberry Pi3 using just a USB microphone and speaker(s) plugged into the on board audio jack.
+### GassistPi3 includes further development and now supports more functionality relating to IoT, controlling external devices and Home Automation.
+Its been simplified where possible from the original code and developed for use only with a naked Rasberry Pi3 using just a USB microphone and amplified speaker(s) plugged into the on-board audio jack.
 The code may work on earlier Raspberry Pis too, but nothing is guaranteed!

 *******************************************************************************************************************************

-# Original Features:
+# Original Features of GassistPi (still available in this release):
 **1. Headless auto start on boot.**
 **2. Direct Voice control of GPIOs without any need for IFTTT, api.ai, Actions SDK.**
 **3. Radio station streaming.**